mikerabat/fronius/Readme.md

 * Update to fcgi or an apache module - For now I use the a simple cgi for the communication, which I admit is a waste of resources.
 I couldn't figure to get the Apache module working using FPC and a Raspberry PI due to compiler issues.
 * Eventually move the current power flow content update to a websocket which is more modern than polling.
+* The setup still requires the sysdba/masterkey standard Firebird user - this needs to be changed.
+Otherwise the install scripts need to be updated to serve these standard values.